syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 kubectl --context kind-platform apply --filename distribution/kratix.yaml
 ```

-The command above will create a Kratix deployment (on the
+This command will create a Kratix deployment (on the
 `kratix-platform-system` namespace).
 It will also install all the APIs that
 Kratix needs.